ADHD & Autism Therapy for Children & Teens in Centennial, CO | Neurodivergent-Affirming Therapy

 Struggles with anxiety, frustration, or emotional regulation

-Masks their true self to fit in—and comes home exhausted
+Masks their true self to fit in and comes home exhausted

-Feels misunderstood by teachers, peers, or even family
+Feels misunderstood by teachers, peers, or family

-You may find yourself constantly trying to figure out what they need, how to respond, and how to support them without pushing them too far.
 Therapy shouldn’t be another place where your child is expected to “fit in” or mask.
-As a neurodivergent-affirming child and teen therapist in Centennial, CO, I specialize in working with children with ADHD, autism, and twice-exceptional (2e) profiles—especially those who experience anxiety, emotional overwhelm, and masking.
+As a neurodivergent-affirming child and teen therapist in Centennial, CO, I specialize in working with children with ADHD, autism, and twice-exceptional (2e) profiles, especially those who experience anxiety, emotional overwhelm, and masking.

 My approach focuses on nervous system regulation, emotional understanding, and authentic connection, rather than compliance or behavior control.